KCRW-org/kcrw.plone_apple_news/README.rst

 To Do
 -----

-- Add tag splitter to separate embeds from supported providers (i.e. YouTube and Vimeo) into ANF `EmbedWebVideo` components
 - Add tag splitter for supported embed.ly plugin components
 - Add tag splitter to provide social media components for social embeds
 - Add related items module using `ArticleLink` and `ArticleThumbnail`